TheMarkitecht/dlr/README.md

 * Supports calling only one direction: from script to native code.
 * Lightweight, small footprint.
 No dependencies other than Jim and libffi.
 * Creates the thinnest possible C wrapper around libffi, for maximum simplicity, and future portability.
 All the surrounding features are implemented in a script library.
+* Modular packing/unpacking framework in the script library.
+That supports fast dispatch, and selective implementation of certain type conversions entirely in C.
 * Ultra-simple build process.
 * Works with Jim's `package require` command.
 * Designed for Jim 0.79 on GNU/Linux for amd64 architecture (includes Intel CPU's).